spiral/docs/security/validation.md

 ```

 ### Validated Data
-Validator can accept any array data source, but internally it will be converted into array form (unless ArrayAccess).
+A validator can accept any array data source, but internally it will be converted into array form (unless ArrayAccess).

 ### Error Format
 The validation component will always return one error and first fired error per key.